os-climate/ITR/docs/DataTemplateRequirements.rst

 distinguish between true zero-emissions and positive emissions with some kind of offset), a single row of data suffices:

-- netzero_year is the year at which the netzero ambition should be realized
+- netzero_year is the year at which the netzero ambition should be realized.
+If multiple netzero_year values are given for the same company, the tool chooses the most recently communicated (latest target_start_year).
+If there are multiple such, it chooses the earliest netzero attainment date (target_end_year).
 - target_type defines whether the short-term ambition is based on absolute emissions or intensity.
 Note that when it comes to a long-term netzero ambition, zero is zero, whether emissions or intensity.
 - target_scope defines the scope(s) of the target.
 While it is possible to define S1, S2, S1+S2, S3, S1+S2+S3, at present the most reliable choice is S1+S2 (because we don't have a complete theory yet for interpreting the benchmarks upon which the tools is based for other than S1+S2).
-- target_start_year is the year the target was set.
-In the event that multiple targets aim for a reduction ambition at the same year, the latest start_year will be the one the tool uses and all other targets for that year will be dropped.
+- target_start_year is the year the target was set.  target_end_year is the year the target is to be attained.
+In the event that multiple targets aim for a reduction ambition to be attained at the target_end_year, the latest start_year will be the one the tool uses and all other targets for that year will be dropped.
+If there are both intensity and absolute targets with the same target_start_year, the tool will silently choose the intensity target over the absolute target.
+If there are multiple targets with that prioritization, the tool will warn that it is going to pick just one.
 - target_base_year and target_base_year_qty define the "when" and the "from how much" that the target_ambition_reduction applies to (and hopefully is achieved by the target_year).
 Because all computations require units, the target_base_year_unit is needed so that target quantities can be compared with other emissions, production, and intensity data.

 Some companies have set more than just one short-term target.
 In that